aj4abinjacob/Git-Notes/README.md

 git tag used for versioning the commits <br>
 git tag -a 19a297c -To tag a particular commit <br>
 just using git tag will tag the most recent commit <br>
+The -a in git tag means annotated tag <br>
+git tag -d V1.0 to delete a particular tag